 The Food Foundation's Plating Up Progress benchmark assesses 27 major retailer and OOH companies in the UK across a range of topics that have an impact on human and natural capital.
-A company is scored based on whether it has a target for and disclose data on these three key metrics (as well as a range of other metrics which are not covered in this report).
+A company is scored based on whether it has a target for and disclose data on these three key metrics, Tables 1 - 3 (as well as a range of other metrics which are not covered in this report).

-Out of the 27 retailers, contract caterers, casual dining and guick service restaurants assessed, no company has a target for and reports on all three metrics.
+Out of the 27 retailers, contract caterers, casual dining and quick service restaurants assessed, no company has a target for and reports on all three metrics.

-- 1. Eight companies (Aldi, Asda, Greggs, Lidl, M&S, Sainsbury's, Tesco and Waitrose) have a target and disclose data for HFSS. - 2.
-Six companies (Compass Group UK & Ireland, Sodexo, Lidl, Sainsbury's, Tesco and Waitrose) have a target and disclose data of fruit and vegetables. - 3.
-No companies disclose information and have targets for both types (animal and plant) of protein.
+- Eight companies (Aldi, Asda, Greggs, Lidl, M&S, Sainsbury's, Tesco and Waitrose) have a target and disclose data for HFSS. - Six companies (Compass Group UK & Ireland, Sodexo, Lidl, Sainsbury's, Tesco and Waitrose) have a target and disclose data of fruit and vegetables.

 There is a strong link between protein mix within a company's portfolio and their scope 3 GHGEs.
-Although many companies do not disclose sales of protein by source, some have set Science Based Targets (SBTi).
-SBTis go some way to tackling the environmental impact of our diets, but also encompasses emissions reductions from other parts of the value chain and business.
-Setting targets how healthy and on both types of protein sales sustainable business focuses business efforts on changing portfolios are, is the our diets and reducing GHGEs balance of products associated with meat production specifically.
+Although many companies do not disclose sales of protein by source, some have set Science tackling the environmental impact of our diets, but also encompasses emissions reductions from other parts of the value chain and business.
+Setting targets on both types of protein sales focuses business efforts on changing our diets and reducing GHGEs associated with meat production specifically.